 Approval of Treasurer’s Report

-Supervisor Rote made a motion to approve the Treasurer’s Report as submitted; seconded by Supervisor Calhoun, MCU.
+Supervisor Calhoun made a motion to approve the Treasurer’s Report as submitted; seconded by Supervisor Rote, MCU.

 Zoning Officer’s Report